ItIsIndeedMeOpticalStarline/TransMasC/README.md

 python TransMasC.py [--help] [--master-path] [--no-umapinfo]

-The result will be saved in a file called The Master Levels for Doom II.wad.
+The result will be saved in a file called The Master Levels.wad.